operating-systems concurrency

 Busy Waiting

-Busy waiting (or spinning) is a synchronisation technique where a process repeatedly checks a condition (such as the value of a flag) in a loop until it becomes true.
-During this time, the process remains in the Running state and continues to consume CPU time.
+Busy waiting (or spinning) is a synchronisation technique where a process repeatedly checks a condition in a tight loop until it becomes true.
+The process remains in the Running state, consuming CPU cycles without performing productive work.

 }

-• CPU Inefficiency: The processor wastes cycles that could be used by other processes.
+The processor wastes cycles that could execute other processes.
+No useful work occurs during the spin.

-• Priority Inversion: A high-priority process spinning on a resource held by a low-priority process may prevent the low-priority process from ever running to release the resource.
+A high-priority process spinning on a resource held by a low-priority process may prevent that low-priority process from running to release the resource.